nkristek/Stein/README.md

 This application makes it easier to install, uninstall or reinstall multiple MSI-installers.
 It can be used in an environment, where there are regular builds of an application which are located inside a defined folder structure.

-**Please note:** This application need administrator privileges to operate on installers without UI.
+**Please note:** This application needs administrator privileges to operate on installers without UI.

 ## Supported folder structure